affinidi/affinidi-labs-dotnet-demo-app/docs/setup-iota-config.md

 Personal Access Token (PAT) is like a machine user that acts on your behalf to the Affinidi services.
 You can use the PAT to authenticate to the Affinidi services and automate specific tasks within your application.
 A Personal Access Token (PAT) lives outside of Projects, meaning PAT can access multiple projects once granted by the user.

 - More details: [Personal Access Token](https://docs.affinidi.com/dev-tools/affinidi-cli/manage-token/#how-does-pat-authentication-works)
-- PAT is needed for `Affinidi TDK Auth provider`.
+- PAT is needed for authenticating to Affinidi APIs.
+For details on authentication flow and API usage, see [Affinidi APIs Reference](../Affinidi_api.md).

 You can refer the [Affinidi Documentation](https://docs.affinidi.com/dev-tools/affinidi-cli/manage-token/#affinidi-token-create-token) for creating pesronal access token from CLI.